 Burrito: Get Offensive

-This lesser-seen powerup removes the draft effect for riders within a 2.5m radius for 10 seconds, so it’s the only powerup whose activation can directly slow other riders.
+This lesser-seen powerup removes the draft effect for yourself and any riders within a 2.5m radius for 10 seconds, so it’s the only powerup whose activation can directly slow other riders.
 If a rider is enjoying the advantage of sitting on your wheel and you activate the burrito, that rider will have to quickly up their watts in order to stay in contact.

 The burrito can be used when you are looking to drop other rider(s), although it really needs a good boost of power from your legs in order to be effective.
 More commonly, it’s used in the middle of a pack of riders to make everyone within 2.5m work harder!
 Perhaps you’re in a pack and looking to make a solo attack off the front?
 Use the burrito to make it harder for anyone to follow you.
 Or maybe you’re in a breakaway with just one or two others in the final minutes of a race, looking to drop them and solo to glory.
 Deploy the burrito and put in a solid dig, then keep going to the line!

 Cloaking (Ghost): Sneak Away